![]() |

 of status and value accorded to Catalan and Castilian as provincial

-and ‘modern’, respectively a process clearly reflected in both the
+and ‘modern’, respectively a process clearly reflected in both

 academic and media debates at the time.
 As she concludes: ‘It is the